RobertElderSoftware/HappyCatSublimeFlow/README.md

 These tasks were not completed since the original goals of the plugin don't seem to be achievable in a reasonable amount of time (or not at all, given the UI mechanisms that Sublime offers).

--  Don't use full verbose method of loading settings, initialize these constants first.
+-  Don't use full verbose method of loading settings, initialise these constants first.
 This requires more careful thought since the settings object is loaded asynchronously, and attempting to use a setting too early would result in its value being 'None'.
 This forum post (http://www.sublimetext.com/forum/viewtopic.php?f=6&p=47439) suggests that it should be safe to call inside 'plugin\_loaded', although this still caused problems for me.
 -  When an error popup menu appears (from double-clicking on an error), navigate the user to the relevant section of the code that appears in the menu (such as a function definition).
+-  Currently the threading access global variables, and isn't organized very well.
+Something like a thread server would be a better approach.
+If you attempt this, you'll need to be careful that you don't go outside a context where you can use the 'edit' variable from the TextCommand class.
+You'll need to jump through some hoops to avoid getting this error: ValueError: Edit objects may not be used after the TextCommand's run method has returned

 #  Conclusion